MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 When you publish a rule, you can set the status to either *active* or *inactive*.

 - If a rule is active, it affects real time production traffic, and all events of this type are evaluated against the rule.
-- If a rule is inactive, it does not affect production traffic.
+- If a rule is inactive, it doesn't affect production traffic.

 #### Samples
 When you create or edit a rule, the **Sample** pane displays on the right side of the page.
 This pane has two sections: *payload sample* and *score sample*.